Hillsborough, North Carolina: Green Hill

-The Inn at Teardrops
+Parks-Richmond House (The Inn at Teardrops)

 The name comes from the teardrop-shaped glass on the front doors and the molding around the eaves of the house.
-It was owned by Edmund Fanning until 1768, when he sold it to Thomas King, an inn keeper.
+The property was owned by Edmund Fanning until 1768, when he sold it to Thomas King, an inn keeper.

-The main body of the present structure is probably King's old inn.
+The main body of the present structure might be King's old inn.
 Notable eighteenth-century owners include General Thomas Person, Peter Malett, William Duffy, and John Taylor, who was clerk of the Superior Court from 1800 to 1845.

 In 1938, the J.W.
 Richmond family bought the property and renovated the house as a private residence.
 After additional renovations, Richmond adapted it as 'The Inn at Teardrops', a bed and breakfast.

 Margaret Lane Cemetery

 Margaret Lane Cemetery, sometimes called the Old Slave Cemetery, first appears in written records in 1885.
 It is believed that Peter Brown Ruffin, a landowner and employer to the west of Hillsborough, bought the two 1 acre lots that comprise the cemetery from the town in 1854 to use as a burial ground.